Toxic Shock Syndrome (TSS), explained

 Here are four simple rules to preventing toxic shock syndrome:

-Ignore any urban myths floating around that natural or organic cotton tampons will safeguard you.
-This isn’t true.
-And, unfortunately, there is nothing you can do to completely safeguard yourself from tampon-related TSS; indeed, the model who lost her leg reported that she had changed her tampon three or four times the day she contracted the illness.
+Don’t believe urban myths about natural or organic cotton tampons providing complete protection.
+Unfortunately, there is no way to fully safeguard yourself from tampon-related TSS; indeed, the model who lost her leg reported changing her tampon three or four times on the day she contracted the serious illness.
 If you experience any signs of TSS, seek medical care immediately.

-Really, to improve peace of mind, it would be better to use a product with no reported cases of TSS to date— such as a menstrual disc.
+To improve peace of mind, it’s better to use a product with no reported cases of TSS so far— such as a menstrual disc.
 Menstrual discs offer many of the same benefits as tampons, and then some.
-They’re worn internally, ideal for active lifestyles, only have to be changed every 12-hours, and offer worry-free coverage during your period.
+They’re worn internally, ideal for active lifestyles, only have to be changed every 12-hours, and offer worry-free coverage for your menstrual flow.

 So, no need to switch back to pads.